Explaining an unexplained infertility

 Semen Analysis

 Semen analysis evaluates a man’s sperm count, motility, and morphology.
-This helps determine if there are any sperm-related issues that could be contributing to male infertility.
+This helps in determining if there are any sperm-related issues contributing to male infertility.

 Hysterosalpingography (HSG)